ninahonyango/VAPT/README.md

 - nmap -sV 192.168.56.102

-The sV flag enables version detection to determine what service/version is running on each open port.
+The -sV flag enables version detection to determine what service/version is running on each open port.

 Scan Result: